 Toothaches

-How to alleviate pain and treat the area while waiting for emergency dental care in Calgary
+How to alleviate pain and treat the area while waiting for emergency dental care

-3. If you have lost a dental crown, try placing it back over the tooth and keeping it in place with over the counter denture adhesive.
+3. If you have lost a dental crown, try placing it back over the tooth and keeping it in place with over-the-counter denture adhesive

 Common treatments for a dental emergency